FoamScience/OpenFOAMDocsWebpages/content/en/blog/discussions/010-reflections-part-3/index.md

     vv              ( 0 0 0 );
 }
 ```
-for a child type which has the following members (Both the nested RTS model `subModel_`, the `type_` member don't show up in the earlier schema):
+for a child type which has the following members (Both the nested RTS model `subModel_` and the `type_` member now show up in the schema):
 ```
 childModel : public baseModel
 |--> type_     (word)